 Sao – Budapest, Holló utca 10., F003, 1075 Hungary

-As with most places you travel to, eating both vegetarian and vegan while in Budapest is possible, you just need to do a bit of research first to find where the vegetarian-friendly restaurants are and if all else fails you could happily live off Langos for the duration of your trip.
+As with most places you travel to, eating vegetarian while in Budapest is possible, you just need to do a bit of research first to find where the vegetarian-friendly restaurants are and if all else fails you could happily live off Langos for the duration of your trip.

 Pin for later: